RisingStack/writing-testable-apis-the-basics/README.md

 The above test can be run with `npm test`.

-## Making your codebase modular - time for unit tests
+## Designing your codebase - time for unit tests

-- mocking out DB
-- designing the codebase

 ## Putting the pieces together - writing integration tests